 Eugene V. Debs Speaks is a collection of his speeches.

-The verdict for this episode is: Republicans don’t care about the debt.
+The verdict for this episode is: Medicare-for-all is the only option.

 In this episode, I demonstrate how the health care plans of Joe Biden and Pete Buttigieg will fail the American public.

 The verdict for this episode is: we don’t have universal health care because we choose not to have universal health care.

 In this episode, I discuss how the politicians and media owned by corporations lie about the cost of Medicare For All.